 An icon on the Sydney brunch roster, Bill Granger set the standard for Sydney’s best brunch spots, opening the first location in Darlinghurst in 1993.
 Still a staple today, the Sydney brunch crew disperse to Bills‘ three Sydney locations each weekend hedging their bets for a taste of the classic Ricotta Hotcakes with banana and honeycomb butter, and Sweet Corn Fritters.
 Book a table for your next post-iso catch up and order a round of Bloody Mary’s to see what all the fuss is about.

 Bills Surry Hills

-For a post-iso catch up Sydney brunch, free from the regular egg and bacon combination and head to Bodhi, ditching the avo smash for a vegan Yum Cha Lunch.
+For a post-iso catch up Sydney brunch free from the regular egg and bacon combination, ditch the avo smash for a vegan Yum Cha Lunch at Bodhi.
 Take your pick from a pan-Asian selection of in-house hand-crafted dumplings, and sumptuous sautéed, steamed and sweet vegan creations.

 Bodhi Vegan Yum Cha Lunch Menu

 Widely known as one of Sydney’s best brunch spots, Cuckoo Callay brings bruncher’s a collision of fine brunch options each with their own unique name.
 The Pimp Mi Goreng ($23) and Udon Know Me ($22) are a clear indication of the quirky character that awaits you.
 Upping the Sydney brunch anti even further, Cuckoo Callay champion the “get some pork on your fork” slogan with a whole menu dedicated to bacon.
 Featuring on the Bacon Festival menu, the Return Of The Macdaddy sees a toasted buttery croissant filled with triple smoked bacon, bacon mac & cheese, tomato relish, a 63° poached egg and fried shallots.